-Before you begin nailing, find the ceiling joists with a stud finder.
+Before you begin nailing the shiplap planks to your ceiling, find and mark the ceiling joists with a stud finder.

 Curious what ceiling joists are?
 The main job of joists is to connect the outside walls together and provide support to the ceiling materials in the room below.

-Joists connect to the rafters, which is the load bearing support for your roof, and basically hold the frame of your roof together.
+Joists connect to the rafters, which are the load-bearing support for your roof, and basically hold the frame of your roof together.
 Unless you have a flat roof, you have rafters and joists above your popcorn ceiling.

-Skipping this step could really damage your ceiling and ruin the project.
+Skipping this step could really damage your ceiling and ruin the whole shiplap ceiling project.